Jock Perry

 • None

-BIO: Jock Perry was born in Canberra Perry received a scholarship to attend the Australian Institute of Sport (Canberra) in 2013.
-He spent two years year there and played for the program’s state league team (2013, 2014, 2015).
+As a teenager, Perry faced future teammate Jock Landale in a game that ended in an upset win for Perry’s side, an early meeting that foreshadowed their later connection in the United States.
+Perry received a scholarship to attend the Australian Institute of Sport (Canberra) in 2013.
+He spent three years year there and played for the program’s state league team (2013, 2014, 2015).

 NBL EXPERIENCE